 I created a dynamic site engine that runs shared-visions.com and a few other sites before WordPress and other self-service platforms like Weebly, Wix, and Squarespace matured online.

 I also handcrafted a few custom sites.
-However, my site engine was optimized to provide quick access a lot of different content with a fairly complex menu, site map, and multiple sections.
-Also the sites do not cater to mobile browsing, which is significant portion of traffic today.
+However, my site engine was optimized to provide quick access to a lot of different content with a fairly complex menu, sitemap, and multiple sections.
+Also, the sites do not cater to mobile browsing, which is a significant portion of traffic today.